objectivehtml/Postmaster-for-Craft-CMS/README.md

 4. User Email Parcels to send email when users are saved, activated, deleted, and more
 5. Complete control over HTML and plain text templates
 6. Compatible Mandrill, Mailchimp, and many other email services
+7. Send SMS messages with Twilio in place of emails
-7. Subscribe users to lists with Mailchimp
+8. Subscribe users to lists with Mailchimp
-8. Create and send email campaigns with Mailchimp
+9. Create and send email campaigns with Mailchimp
-9. Go beyond email and send HTTP requests with the Ping Service
+10. Go beyond email and send HTTP requests with the Ping Service
-10. Ideal for clients, designers, and developers
+11. Ideal for clients, designers, and developers
-11. Robust developer API's for custom solutions
+12. Robust developer API's for custom solutions
-12. Quick and easy setup with reliable functionality
+13. Quick and easy setup with reliable functionality

 ### Wiki